Aaron-Bopp/TIM/10_Sources/Readwise/Books/books - Born a Crime.md

 ###### ^306654917q

-of course whites could be demoted to colored as well.
+Of course, whites could be demoted to colored as well.
 That was key.
 Those mixed bloodlines were always lurking, waiting to peek out, and fear of losing their status kept white people in line.
 If two white parents had a child and the government decided that child was too dark, even if both parents produced documentation proving they were white, the child could be classified as colored, and the family had to make a decision.
 Do they give up their white status to go and live as colored people in a colored area?
-Or would…
+Or would they split up, the mother taking the colored child to live in the ghetto while the father stayed white to make a living to support them?

 ^306654917